astropy/halotools/paper.md

 ---
-title: 'halotools: A New Release Adding Intrinsic Alignments to Halo Based Methods'
+title: 'Halotools: A New Release Adding Intrinsic Alignments to Halo Based Methods'
 tags:
     - Python
     - Cosmology